 Stephanie has a BSc (Hons) in Biology (2009, University of York, UK) and an MSc with Distinction in Science and Technology Studies (2013, University College London), where she specialized in History of Science, Medicine, and Technology.
 She wrote her MSc thesis on nineteenth-century visual depictions and public communication of nature.

 Before joining the MPIWG, Stephanie worked as an Editor at the Rachel Carson Center for Environment and Society in Munich.
-She has also worked as an editor of tourist information at UNESCO heritage sites in China, assisted in coordinating English-language heritage education projects for the Chinese Society for Education (CSE), and is a freelance editor for several environmental humanities journals including Environmental Values and Environment and History by White Horse Press.
+She has also worked as an editor of tourist information at UNESCO heritage sites in China, and assisted in coordinating English-language heritage education projects for the Chinese Society for Education (CSE).

 Presentations, Talks, & Teaching Activities